-Note:
+Note

-The reversing camera fitted to this vehicle should be treated as aide to your reversing.
-Auto Trail VR Limited will not be held responsible for any accidents caused by driver carelessness.
+The reversing camera fitted to this vehicle should be treated as an aide to your reversing.
+Auto Trail 'VR' Limited will not be held responsible for any accidents caused by driver carelessness.

-Spinflo Oven
+Spinflo Aspire Oven

-Spinflo Oven
+Spinflo Aspire Oven

-The Spinflo is fitted with three gas burners, one 230V hotplate and gas oven.
+The Spinflo Aspire is fitted with three gas burners, one 230V hotplate and gas oven.

-The gas burners are fully adjustable between simmer and full flame, and the oven ranges from $130^{\circ}$ C to $240^{\circ}$ C.
+The gas burners are fully adjustable between simmer and full flame, and the oven ranges from 130°C to 240°C.